WaddlesPF/OS-homework/bankerAlgorithm/README.md

 ## Compiling and Running
 ```
 g++ banker.cpp -o banker
+./banker .txt n m
 ```

-the process takes 3 arguments. the first is the .txt file with the matrices for allocation, max, and available the second is the number of processes and the third is the number of resource types
+the process takes 3 arguments. the first is the .txt file with the matrices for allocation, max, and available the n is the number of processes and m is the number of resource types

 ## Example